 Uncommon World [PDF] is a fantasy roleplaying game designed to be compatible with nearly 400 third-party Dungeon World playbooks, 165 compendium classes, 8,000 monsters, 600 supplements, and 100 adventure starters, while updating the system’s core moves with what has been learned over the past decade.

 - Based on a survey of over 250 players

 - Leverages refined core moves from seven fantasy PbtA hacks

 - Adds drives, uses Follower moves, and eliminates stat scores

 The DW community has produced a phenomenal amount of material, and I wanted a core system that worked with that material.
-The key insight was that all that was needed to maintain compatibility was to keep the names of the moves the same!
+The key insight was that almost all that was needed to maintain compatibility was to keep the names of the moves the same!
 The text of the basic and special moves, however, have all been revised based on a survey of over 250 players, who selected their preferred moves drawn from more than a dozen supplements and hacks.

 The PDF contains a Consensus Edition of the rules, using the most popular alternative to DW’s wording for each move, but you can customize all the wording to your own preferences using the online configuration tool.
 (Warning: this takes a median of 22 minutes, but some people take up to an hour to do it; there’s a lot to read and choose between!)

 The moves are organized thematically: Basic Moves, Combat Moves, Downtime Moves, Settlement Moves, Follower Moves, and Travel Moves.
 (This structure is inspired by Freebooters on the Frontier.)

 While many of the hacks have their own names for moves, the name of the DW move that each is compatible with, if any, is used here.
 For instance, the most popular alternative wording for Spout Lore is from Jason Lutes’ move Establish in Freebooters on the Frontier.